tel/old-blog/_posts/2014-08-08-six_points_about_type_safety.md

    value semantics or analysis.**

-   You cannot reasonably refer to the type safety of, say, C, because you must also talk about *how you consider or analyze C*.
+   You cannot reasonably refer to the type safety of, say, C, because you must also talk about *how you consider or analyze C*[^harper].
    It is always possible to pick an analysis of a language which gives it type safety---this is equivalent to analyzing a program by running it!
 Therefore you probably want to seek out a *useful* analysis where "useful" may mean some selection of: abstract, high-level, decidable, easy to understand, built-in.

    The last "useful" quality is particularly relevant from a language UX point of view.
 Some languages perform automatic typechecking---a